Second Holocaust: Claims that Palestinians are committing genocide

 A 2009 law journal article by Israeli-American human rights lawyer Justus Weiner and Israeli-American law professor Avi Bell argued that Hamas attacks against Israelis met the definition of the crime of genocide in the Genocide Convention.
 In 2023, a letter signed by over 100 international law experts argued that the October 7 attacks "most probably constitute[s] an international crime of genocide, proscribed by the Genocide Convention and the Rome Statute of the International Criminal Court".
 Its signatories included Irwin Cotler, former Attorney-General of Canada; the organiser of the letter was Dan Eldad, former acting State Attorney of Israel.
 The same argument was made by Jens David Ohlin, dean of Cornell Law School, in a post on the Opinio Juris group blog.

 In his 2009 book on genocide, Worse than War: Genocide, Eliminationism, and the Ongoing Assault on Humanity, Harvard professor Daniel Goldhagen argues that Palestinian suicide attacks should be called "genocide bombings", and their perpetrators "genocide bombers".
 The coining of the label "genocide bombing" is sometimes attributed to Irwin Cotler, in remarks he made in the Canadian Parliament in 2002; however, the phrase was used by the UK's ambassador, Stephen Gommersall, during an April 1996 meeting of the UN Security Council.
 Other supporters of the use of the "genocide bombing" phrase have included the American political scientist R. J. Rummel, and Arnold Beichman.

 Jewish intermarriage

 In 2019, Israeli education minister Rafi Peretz compared Jewish intermarriage in the United States to a "second Holocaust".
-At the time, fifty-eight percent of married American Jews had non-Jewish spouses.
+At the time, 58% of married American Jews had non-Jewish spouses.
 Jonathan Greenblatt, director of the Anti-Defamation League, said that Peretz' remark "trivializes the Shoah".